jnozzi/cocoadev.com/markdown/EasyLineCountInXCode.md

-is there an easy way to get a complete line count of all the code you have written on a project in General/XCode?
+is there an easy way to get a complete line count of all the code you have written on a project in XCode?
 I really like to see how much I have written as time goes by, sometimes it amazes me.

 Thanks,

 -Peter

-It doesn't involve General/XCode, but what the heck:
+It doesn't involve XCode, but what the heck:

 cd your/project/directory